In Order of Ripening in New York State

 MAIA11 harvests 2 weeks after Golden Delicious.
 MAIA11 apples that meet quality requirements will be marketed as Rosalee®.
 MAIA11 fruit has a clean, floral taste with spectacular texture.
 The parents of MAIA11 are Honeycrisp & Fuji.
 Must be a MAIA member to purchase trees.

 Golden Delicious x Indo.
-Ripens early to Mid-October.
-Hardy to zone 4-8.
-Large round, yellow fruit.
+Ripens early to mid-October.
+Hardiness zone 4-8.
+Large, round, yellow fruit.
 Sweet flavor.
 Excellent for eating, sauces, baking, salads, and pies.
-Large, spreading vigorous tree; annual, early producer.
+Large, spreading, vigorous tree; annual, early producer.
 Triploid.

 Pink Lady® Barnsby